rgrcnh/cisco_virl_cluster_bare_metal/README.md

-# Build a Virl Cluster on Bare Metal Intallation With only two physical ethernets.
+# Build a Cisco VIRL Cluster on Bare Metal Intallation with two physical interfaces.

-These are my experience in building a Cisco Virl Cluster, with two machines, using the bare metal VIRL release and two physical interfaces, without any external resource.
+These are my experience building a Cisco Virl Cluster, with two machines on the cluster, using the bare metal VIRL release and two physical ethernet interfaces, without any external resource.

-On this cenario, the eth0 of each host will be connect on your LAN and eth1 will be back-to-back.
-We will be creating some VLANs to connect the FLAT, FLAT1 and SNAT networks over the tied interface.
+On this cenario, the eth0 of each host will be connect on your LAN and eth1 will be linked toghther (back-to-back).
+We will be creating some VLANs to connect the FLAT, FLAT1 and SNAT networks over the linked interfaces.
 The internalnet_port will be the binded to the physical eth1 (using untagged frames), so it will be ever up.

 So, let's go...

-1 -  Connect back-to-back the two hosts on the second interface eth1 (the main interface eth0 of each should be attached to your LAN).
-Beware of using a cross-cable, if yours hosts does not support MID-X.
+1 -  Connect back-to-back the two hosts on the second interface eth1.
+The main interface eth0 of each host should be attached to your LAN, as usual.
+Beware of using a cross-cable if your hosts does not support MID-X.

-2 - Configure your VIRL controller, with the following interfaces (editing /etc/virl.ini), and change the respective lines indicated bellow.
+2 - Configure your VIRL controller with the following interfaces (editing /etc/virl.ini), and change the respective lines indicated bellow.

 ```
 # those lines are not in sequence on /etc/virl.ini